Seasonal programs like Valentine’s day drive big profits for retailers and restaurants.

 According to Hallmark, 145 million cards are exchanged on Valentine’s Day.
 This estimate does not include Valentines exchanged in children’s classrooms.

 Brick and mortar stores are essential during the Valentine’s Day shopping season.
 Department stores remain the most popular destination with 35% of shoppers visiting, and 32% of shoppers plan to spend their Valentine’s Day dollars at discount stores.
-Only 27% of shoppers are expected to shop online (down from 29% in 2019).

 With $20.7 billion up for grabs, are your stores ready?
 Are Valentine’s Day marketing and merchandising initiatives executed in full, across all your locations?
 Relying on paper, Excel and email is slow, error-prone and ultimately…expensive.